CrunchyData/pgstigcheck-inspec/README.md

 inspec exec pgstigcheck-inspec --controls=V-72845 --attrs attributes.mysystem.yml -i <your ssh private key> --sudo --sudo-options="-u postgres" -t ssh://<user>@<db host>:<port> --reporter cli html:myresults.html
 ```

-> When executing all the Controls, InSpec will generate warning `already initialized constant #<Class:0x000000.......>::<Attribuet Name>`, it is safe to ignore it.
-We are working with InSpec upstream to get it fixed.

 #### Execute All Controls in the Profile

 ```sh